-But then… Tweens.
+Then Tweens.
 Then Teens.
 Do you know how hard it is to entice the average teenage girl to go on a Hike with her Family?
-Here’s what worked for us most recently:

-“Hey, do you want to go an a super-easy hike to a mysterious, probably haunted, definitely creepy stone Witch’s House hidden in the forest?”
+Me: “Hey, do you want to go an a super-easy hike to a mysterious (probably haunted) definitely creepy stone Witch’s House hidden in the forest?”

-Before I detail the hike directions, a little history lesson is in order.
+Before I give you the scoop on the actual hike – tips, directions, and so forth – a little history lesson is probably in order.